tatpongkatanyukul/Collaborative/unit207.md

 ... cognitive disfluency ~ human learns better when it's harder to learn sometimes.
 So when you slow things down, make things harder, it often is a good check to makke sure that you're trying to understand the data as best you can.
 ... goal is trying to figure out what data is saying.

+(See Alter, A.L., 2013.
+The benefits of cognitive disfluency.
+Current Directions in Psychological Science, 22(6), pp.437-442.)

 ---

 ## EDA Workshop